Baieido Bikou Kobunboku Japanese Incense Sticks – Classic Sandalwood Blend

 - Worldwide shipping available

-Japanese incense is widely regarded as the finest in the world, known for its low-smoke burn, natural ingredients, and subtle, refined fragrance.
+Japanese incense is widely regarded as the finest in the world, known for its low-smoke burn, natural ingredients and refined fragrance.

 Frequently asked questions